suki-workshop/suki-workshop.github.io/cfp.md

 Our reviewing policy is double-blind, and the submissions should be fully anonymized.
 Please submit through our [Openreview submission site](https://openreview.net/group?id=aclweb.org/NAACL/2022/Workshop/SUKI).

-### Dual Sumbission
-We also allow submissions that are under review in other venues or have preprint versions.
+**Dual Sumbission**: We also allow submissions that are under review in other venues or have preprint versions.
 But please make sure to follow dual submission policies from other venues.
 <!-- Especially, you can submit your NAACL 2022 submissions to this workshop as well. -->

-### Archival vs Non-Archival
-During submission, please also indicate if you want your paper to be archival or non-archival.
+**Archival vs Non-Archival**: During submission, please also indicate if you want your paper to be archival or non-archival.
 Archival papers, if accepted, will be included in the workshop proceeding, while non-archival will not be included.
 Both archival or non-archival papers, if accepted, will be presented at workshop.

-### Anonymity Period
-We do not enforce an anonymity period.
+**Anonymity Period**: We do not enforce an anonymity period.
 We allow preprint servers such as arXiv at any point of time.